Spencer Torkelson Player Props: Tigers vs. White Sox

 Spencer Torkelson At The Plate

-- Looking at the 46 games he has played this year, he's hit a home run in four of them (8.7%), and in 2.1% of his trips to the plate.
+- In four games this season, he has gone deep (8.5%, and 2% of his trips to the plate).

-- Torkelson has an RBI in 17 of 46 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Torkelson has an RBI in 18 of 47 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.